skilesare/immortality/the_bootstrap/the_inorganic_to_the_biological.md

 The biological level is above the inorganic.
 As a result, it has access to the inorganic level even if it has a different value structure.
 In fact inorganic material is often the major tool of biological systems.
 Biological systems have adapted to create structure out of inorganic material in a way that increases the biological system's ability to further overcome the inorganic forces.

-What we end up with is the biological level operating on two different, distinct economies and trying to achieve two different and distinct bootstraps.
+What we end up with is the biological level operating on two different and distinct economies.
+We find it trying to achieve two different and distinct bootstraps.
 First we will address Biology dealing with the inorganic level.